Juched/riptide_dependencies/README.md

 # Installing Our Dependencies

 ## First-time Setup
-If you are setting up your computer for the first time to work with either the `riptide_software` or `eddy_software` repos, then you will likely need to install everything.
+If you are setting up your computer for the first time to work with either the `riptide_software` or `eddy_software` repo, then you will likely need to install everything.
 Don't worry, we have an install script that does just that.
 ```
 cd ~/osu-uwrt/riptide_dependencies/src/installation/
 ./install_everything.sh
 ```
-Now, you may go back to the `riptide_software` or `eddy_software` repo and continue where you left off with the instructions.
+Now, you may go back to the `riptide_software` or `eddy_software` repo and continue where you left off with the setup process.

-## Installing/Updating ROS-related Dependencies
+## Installing/Updating Our ROS Packages
 This repo is equipped with a script that handles all of this for you, and it will be updated as new submodules are added.
+This update script enters each submodule, pulls the latest code from master, and then re-installs them onto your computer.
 ```
 cd ~/osu-uwrt/riptide_dependencies/src/
 ./update_rospkgs.sh
 ```

-## Installing non-ROS Dependencies
+## Installing All Other Libraries
 Search for the appropriate install script inside the `installation/` folder and run the script.
 ```
 cd ~/osu-uwrt/riptide_dependencies/src/installation